-Each shutter has an optical rating that must be observed to avoid damage.
+Each laser shutter has an optical rating that must be observed to avoid damage.
 Factors include rated wavelength (for dielectric mirrors) or range of wavelengths (for metal mirrors), CW maximum power, peak energy density (fluence), recommended beam diameter, polarization vector, and alignment control.

 Beams need to be aligned entering the input aperture to ensure the dumped energy is reflected to the proper location.
 Dielectric optics requires good alignment practice to provide the highest reflectivity and damage threshold.
-As a rule, the entering beam should be orthogonal to the input face within about 3 degrees.
+As a rule, the entering beam should be orthogonal to the input face within about 5 degrees.

 Some advantage can be achieved in exposure properties by locating a smaller beam in a particular location within the aperture, on the axis of mirror movement.
 This can enhance the open or closing speed, by a small amount, typically 20%.
 NEVER direct a beam into the output aperture.
 Materials at this point are not intended to be exposed to radiation.

-Some shutters use near-grazing incidence to achieve greater reflection.
+Some laser shutters use near-grazing incidence to achieve greater reflection.
 If the laser is polarized, align the polarization vector with the label on the input aperture.
 This provides lower operating temperatures on the mirror and less sensitivity to contamination.
 Damage thresholds are increased.
 At lower power levels, polarization alignment is not required.

-There are three basic principles to adhere to: the mount must be made of high thermal conductivity material, there must be a large cross section of material from the shutter base all the way to the “infinite” large mass, and the mount or hardware in close proximity must not be ferromagnetic.
+There are three basic principles to adhere to: the mount must be made of high thermal conductivity material, there must be a large cross section of material from the laser shutter base all the way to the “infinite” large mass, and the mount or hardware in close proximity must not be ferromagnetic.
 This usually leads everyone to use aluminum.

-The mass you conduct to will become a thermal capacitor, so a small block will heat up fast and then the shutter will overheat.
-Depending on the duty cycle of the shutter, solid mounting may not be mandated, but one should plan for a worst case scenario where the shutter is left on.
+The mass you conduct to will become a thermal capacitor, so a small block will heat up fast and then the laser shutter will overheat.
+Depending on the duty cycle of the laser shutter, solid mounting may not be mandated, but one should plan for a worst case scenario where the shutter is left on.

 Keep away from magnetic materials and devices.
-Farady rotators and other magnetic devices can modify the shutter magnetic field.
+Farady rotators and other magnetic devices can modify the laser shutter magnetic field.
 Mounting brackets must never be ferromagnetic, which is also a poor heat conductor.

-In vacuum applications, the common mount is an aluminum bracket from the shutter base to the vacuum vessel wall, or an internally welded shelve.
+In vacuum applications, the common mount is an aluminum bracket from the laser shutter base to the vacuum vessel wall, or an internally welded shelve.

 Many of our laser shutter models can be driven from simple DC circuits.
 Cost savings can be realized by designing and building simple circuits for your specific application.
 This is common for our OEM customers, who usually have a DC power supply in their main electronic system.

-There are some practical limits, since the shutter can be of high inductance, and most PWM are designed to operate above audio frequencies (~30KHz).
+There are some practical limits, since the laser shutter can be of high inductance, and most PWM are designed to operate above audio frequencies (~30KHz).
 A variant is to use two DC supplies, typically 24 V and 5 V, and switch between the two for Boost and Hold voltages.
 Many OEM systems have 24 and 5 V available.

 Below are common issues that affect electronic performance:

 a.
 Thermal mounting insufficient.
-The shutter electromagnet heats up and cannot pull the flexure open.
-For safety shutters, which dissipate from 1-10 W of electrical power, the temperature rise is usually from the optical load.
+The laser shutter electromagnet heats up and cannot pull the flexure open.
+For safety laser shutters, which dissipate from 1-10 W of electrical power, the temperature rise is usually from the optical load.
 DO NOT attempt to increase the hold voltage significantly to compensate for poor mounting.
 Stay away from magnetic sources or ferromagnetic material.

 b.
-Shutters must receive specified voltage/current.
+Laser Shutters must receive specified voltage/current.
 The forces are non-linear, so it is very important to make sure both boost and hold voltage are of proper value.
 If not, inconsistent opening will occur, much like a temperature problem.
 Check that your DC supply does not load down, the switch element such as bipolar or FET transistor are not a large voltage drop, and cable lengths should be of proper gauge to reduce voltage drops.
 On the capacitor discharge circuit you can increase the capacitor for more opening assurance margin.

 c.
-Heat, vibration and shock from the external environment the shutter is mounted to will all affect performance.
+Heat, vibration and shock from the external environment the laser shutter is mounted to will all affect performance.
 Use more holding voltage in higher shock and vibration environments.
 This also true when the ambient temperature is high.

 e.
 Two-level circuits must be calibrated correctly for proper hold.
-If the boost signal is too short the shutter will not fully open.
+If the boost signal is too short the laser shutter will not fully open.
 If marginal, the fast acceleration of the flexure and resulting velocity may cause a recoil instead of a latch to the open state.
 Of course a very long boost period will eventually settle, regardless of recoil.
 The ideal circuit switches from boost level (typically 24V) to hold level (typically 5 V) when the flexure is about 75% through it’s excursion to open.
 There should be no significant dropout in voltage between boost and hold, unless properly accounted for.

-Some of our high speed shutters operate at very high velocities (6 m/s) and are designed with finite lifetimes in the 100-500 million cycle range.
+Some of our high speed laser shutters operate at very high velocities (6 m/s) and are designed with finite lifetimes in the 100-500 million cycle range.
 Controllers can be set to compromise speed vs. lifetime.
 The standard settings represent the general market’s desired level of compromise.

-This technology represents the highest reliability in a mechanical shutter product.
-In applications where lifetime is much more important then speed, consult our sales engineers to assure your control product is delivering the ideal waveform to the shutter.
+This technology represents the highest reliability in a mechanical laser shutter product.
+In applications where lifetime is much more important then speed, consult our sales engineers to assure your user-built control product is delivering the ideal waveform to the shutter.

-We are able to offer life test results to OEM customers once the electrical drive has been chosen and the shutter model, with all options, is chosen.
+We are able to offer life test results to OEM customers once the electrical drive has been chosen and the laser shutter model, with all options, is chosen.
 They are a pair, and the life time performance is dependent on each other.

 We use low out-gassing materials, so make sure not to add any contaminants to your optical system.
 Both temperature related out-gassing and photochemical reactions can create films that will degrade optics.

-We do not recommend silicone grease for mounting or the use of any tapes on the shutter or beam containment tubes.
-In manufacturing and processing environments, take measures to keep the shutter clean from ejected materials while cutting or welding.
+We do not recommend silicone grease for mounting or the use of any tapes on the laser shutter or beam containment tubes.
+In manufacturing and processing environments, take measures to keep the laser shutter clean from ejected materials while cutting or welding.

-The maximum repetition rate that the high speed shutters are rated for is generated partly due to increased jitter.
+The maximum repetition rate that the high speed laser shutters are rated for is generated partly due to increased jitter.
 Above the maximum repetition rate, the jitter can start to become large compared to the exposure length.
 Centering the beam in the aperture will reduce jitter.

 There are some dynamic processes in the flexure movement that create some very low jitter “sweet spots” at high rep rates, but in general one should evaluate jitter for the application.
-At low rep rates, the high speed shutters yield about 5 microseconds of jitter, increasing to about 50 microseconds in the 200 Hz range.
+At low rep rates, the high speed laser shutters yield about 5 microseconds of jitter, increasing to about 50 microseconds in the 200 Hz range.